usingMaths.com

 So!
 C++ Fun Practice Exercise - Convert Improper Fraction to Mixed Fraction

-As a fun practice exercise, feel free to try out your own improper fractions with different numerators and denominators, and see how the C++ code simplifies those fractions.
+As a fun practice exercise, feel free to try out your own improper fractions with different numerators and denominators, and see how the C++ code converts those fractions.

 C++ Code for Converting Improper Fraction To Mixed Fraction - Header File